 They have a strong culture and identity and you can tell that the Kosovars are proud of their heritage.
 When others talk about history and Kosovo the first thought is often the horrible Kosovo war, but there is so much more history to discover!

 Like other Balkan countries they eat a lot of meat, so you’ll find all the Balkan classics.
 But if there is one Kosovar dish you should try then it would have to be Flija.

 Some of the interesting places to visit in Kosovo

 Where to go?
 Here are some of the places I think everyone should visit!
 I’m sure there are more, but this will be a good start.

 One of the most beautiful and interesting cities in Balkan I think.
 Quite similar to Mostar, even though Prizren definitely has its own charm and character.
-It’s easily accessible from Albania or Skopje in Macedonia.
+It’s easily accessible from Albania or Skopje in North Macedonia.

 We went on a bus from Tirana and we arrived a couple of hours later.
 It’s a lively city filled with cafés, restaurants and beautiful mosques.
 Don’t miss to climb the fortress and enjoy the impressive views over Prizren!